globalbiodata/inventory_2022/README.md

 If Make is unavailable, run
 ```
-$ snakemake -s train_predict.smk --configfile config/config.yml -c1
+$ snakemake -s snakemake/train_predict.smk --configfile config/train_predict.yml -c1
 ```

 The above commands run the Snakemake pipeline.
 If you wish to run the steps manually, see [src/README.md](src/README.md#training-and-prediction).

 ## Updating the inventory

-Before running the automated pipelines, if there is not a file `data/last_query_date.txt`, it must first be created.
+Before running the automated pipelines, if there is not a file `out/last_query_date/last_query_date.txt`, it must first be created.
 In that file place the date at which you want the query to begin (should align with date of last query).

-*Note*: There should only be one file matching each pattern `out/classif_train_out/best/*/best_checkpt.pt` and `out/ner_train_out/best/*/best_checkpt.pt`
+*Note*: There should only be one file matching each pattern `out/classif_train_out/best/best_checkpt.txt` and `out/ner_train_out/best/best_checkpt.txt`

 To run the pipeline from a notebook in Colab, follow the steps in [updating_inventory.ipynb](updating_inventory.ipynb).
 To run from the command line, follow these steps.

-First, make sure that the trained classifier and NER models are present at `out/classif_train_out/best/*/best_checkpt.pt` and `out/ner_train_out/best/*/best_checkpt.pt`.
+First, make sure that the trained classifier and NER models are present at `out/classif_train_out/best/best_checkpt.txt` and `out/ner_train_out/best/best_checkpt.txt`.

 If you do not have trained models, and do not want to perform training, they can be downloaded with:
 ```